Oval Office Swedish ivy: Origin

 The plant's exact origin is unknown.
 According to a popular story told by Bill Clinton amongst others, the plant was originally given as a gift to President John F. Kennedy in 1961 by Thomas J. Kiernan, then the Irish ambassador to the United States.
-Historical accounts have called this story into question, however, with archivists at the John F. Kennedy presidential library unable to confirm the story's veracity and Barbara Ann Perry, a Kennedy biographer, noting that the ivy only started appearing in photos during the Gerald Ford administration.
+Historical accounts have called this story into question, however, with archivists at the John F. Kennedy presidential library unable to confirm the story's veracity and Barbara Ann Perry, a Kennedy biographer, noting that the ivy only started appearing in photos during the presidency of Gerald Ford (1974–1977).

-Prior to the introduction of the Swedish Ivy, grape ivy and philodendrons were used to decorate the mantel under Dwight Eisenhower.
-According to Irv Williams, who served as the Chief White House Horticulturalist, "At first we used [the Swedish Ivy] strictly experimentally," but the plant gained preference because according to Haney, "You need something with a little body there on the mantel".
+According to Stephen Bauer, a former White House staffer, the plant was added to the Oval Office as part of a redecoration effort by Betty Ford, Gerald Ford's First Lady.
+A 1984 article in Time Magazine interviewed Irvin Williams, the White House Chief Horticulturalist from 1962–2008, and stated that the plant appeared under Kennedy.
+Williams said that prior to the introduction of the Swedish Ivy, grape ivy and philodendrons were used to decorate the mantel during Dwight Eisenhower's presidency and that, "At first we used [the Swedish Ivy] strictly experimentally."
+The plant eventually gained preference because, according to Haney, "You need something with a little body there on the mantel."

 Usage

+While it is common for a new incoming president to redecorate the Oval Office to suit their tastes, the ivy remained in the Oval Office through every administration following its introduction to the mantel until its removal in 2025.
+Different presidents kept the plants in varying forms and levels of prunage, with Gerald Ford and Jimmy Carter keeping a bushier plant and the ivy taking on a more pruned appearance during the Ronald Reagan and George H. W. Bush administrations.
+There was also variance in the number of pots of the plant used, with some presidential administrations using a single pot of the plant and some using multiple pots.

-The ivy remained in the Oval Office through every administration following its introduction to the mantel until its removal in 2025.
-It has been noted for being photographed alongside numerous presidents and important historical figures, such as Nelson Mandela and Yitzhak Rabin, as well as important historic events, including Ronald Reagan's meeting with Mikhail Gorbachev, and Donald Trump's meeting with Joe Biden following his 2024 election win.
-During the Obama administration, the Swedish ivy was briefly swapped out for Cissus alata, another variety of ivy, before the original Swedish ivy was returned to the office.
-During Donald Trump's first presidency, the plant was divided into two smaller plants for display.
+The plant has been noted for being photographed alongside numerous presidents and important historical figures, such as Nelson Mandela and Yitzhak Rabin, as well as important historic events, including Ronald Reagan's meeting with Mikhail Gorbachev.
+Some White House staffers have been dismissive of the plant — Sheila Tate could not understand why people were interested in seeing the plant, and noted that Larry Speakes thought enthusiasm for the ivy was, "all pretty silly."
+During the Obama administration, the Swedish ivy was briefly swapped out for grape ivy before the original Swedish ivy was returned to the office.
+During Donald Trump's first presidency, the plant was divided into two smaller plants for display, and remained on the mantle throughout the term.